Clinic Name: The Marchmont Clinic Ltd trading as Marchmont Physiotherapy & Sports Injury Clinic (the “Clinic”)

 If you are late for a session or if you or us cancel or rearrange a session if you are late

-If you are late arriving at a session, the session will begin on your arrival and continue until the time when it is scheduled to end.
+If you are late arriving at a session, the session will have begun at your allocated appointment time and continue until the time when it is scheduled to end.
 If you wish the session to overrun, and if our diary allows this and if we agree, then you may be charged at our discretion for the extra time we spend in providing the Services.

 If you cancel or do not turn up for a session